 Psychology is an interesting and diverse profession.
-It provides many rewards and challenges and mostly involves working closely with Be Whoever You Want to Beothers to study and enhance their well-being.
+It provides many rewards and challenges and mostly involves working closely with others to study and enhance their well-being.
 In its quest to find its place alongside psychiatry, psychology has become increasingly scientifically rigorous in recent years.

 Scientific rigour has many benefits.
 We now know a lot about human beings and our tendencies, experiences, characteristics, emotions, thoughts, behaviours, neuroanatomy, and function, and so on.
 We now have ever increasing databases and journals upon which we can access evidence-based information on most human-related topics we can think of.